EunchongKim/github.io/README.md

 ### HTML to Teletext

 Teletext is "a television information retrieval service created in the United Kingdom in the early 1970s".
 [Wikipedia about teletext] This project based on SDL of C is to firstly make the conversion program to change M7 file to teletext gif file by interpreting a 'control code', (like [Colour test card generator]) and extend it to automatically generate HTML file from teletext file.
-The later work demands dozens of 'parsing' to split HTML tags as needed, convert them to M7 code, and finally change it to teletext file. ([The main file of 'HTML to Teletext']) Furthermore, as a part of this work, thoroughful unit testing was done for the basic conversion program of teletext.
+The later work demands dozens of 'parsing' to split HTML tags as needed, convert them to M7 code, and finally change it to teletext file. ([The main file of 'HTML to Teletext']) Furthermore, as a part of this work, thorough unit testing was done for the basic conversion program of teletext.

 The example of HTML to teletext is as follows: